 BOOST YOUR PROFITS THIS FESTIVE SEASON

 Christmas is the season where everybody is happy to go out and have fun, and this is the season where you should show what's your style of hospitality and your drinks in a way that people want to come back also in the future.
-Offering gift vouchers or ready-to-go bottled cocktails for guests to give as presents will put your venue top of mind.
+Offering seasonal offers such as gift vouchers or ready-to-go bottled cocktails for guests to give as presents will put your venue top of mind.

 Decide if you want to have a theme or only a couple of drinks on the menu for the festive season.
-The key to success is providing a mix of much-loved winter flavors, with some modern additions or techniques, even starting with a twist on your classic cocktails list.
+The key to success and boosting profits is providing a mix of much-loved winter flavours, with some modern additions or techniques, even starting with a twist on your classic cocktails list.
 Maybe you can create some Christmas twists on one of your signature serves or create a short new menu for the month which is dedicated to the season.

-Additionally, from my experiences, hot winter drinks sell well in December, especially with dark spirits and sweet flavors.
-So, my advice is to get ready for these types of orders and maybe decide to put your own spin on them, a twist on eggnog, or hot toddy.
+Additionally, from my experiences hot winter drinks sell well in December, especially with dark spirits and sweet flavours.
+So, my advice is to get ready for these types of orders and maybe decide to put your own spin on them, a twist on an eggnog, or hot toddy.

-You don’t want to spend January and February trying to get rid of any excess stock, so you have to be prepared and try to only order what you will sell during the festive season.
-Don't order massive stock of anything, especially if the items are part of your menu only for one month.
+You don’t want to spend the quieter part of the year in January and February trying to get rid of any excess stock, so my top holiday tip is to be sensible with ordering stock - try to only order what you will sell during the festive season.
+Don't buy in massive stock of anything, especially if the items are part of your menu only for one month.
 If you do find yourself with leftover stock in the new year, think about ways to promote it or include it in a deal to ensure you still sell and make a profit.

 Whatever one-off show-stopping serves you decide to create for the festive season, they will count for nothing if you don’t promote them.
 Invest in promotions that draw on what you are doing over the festive period and how you are doing it.
 Professional pictures and themed posts will help boost engagement.